storageos/tutorials/install-storageos/040-storage-class.md

 Lets check how to use dynamically provisioned storage using StorageOS.

 StorageOS creates a StorageClass by default, called `fast`.
-Many more can be created to define different behaviour or concern.
+Other StorageClasses can be created to define different behaviours or apply feature labels by default.

 Lets create a StorageClass for development